Sharing with your friends!

 Tips to help you style a decorative tray

-Add some height to a smaller piece of decor with a small stack of books.
-Choose books that have visually appealing covers that fit into the color scheme, or place them backwards to show the aged paper.
+1. Add some height to a smaller piece of decor with a small stack of books.
+Choose books that have visually appealing covers that fit into the color scheme, or place them backward to show the aged paper.

-Use different material types like metal, glass or ceramic, making each item stand out alone yet fit in with the whole look.
+4. Use different material types like metal, glass, or ceramic, making each item stand out alone yet fit in with the whole look.

-Remember the rule of 3; group items in 3’s, whether you use only 3 items, or 3 clusters of groups/items.
+5. Remember the rule of 3.
+Group items in 3’s, whether you use only 3 items or 3 clusters of groups/items.
 Let me explain further.

-I could also style it like this, the book and bird are one item, the jewelry another and the flowers a third.
-There are less items, but still follow the rule of 3.
+I could also style it like below.
+The book and bird are one item, the jewelry another and the flowers a third.
+There are fewer items, but they still follow the rule of 3.